 DCU courses are generally worth 5 ECTS credits each (2.5 IES Abroad credits); the conversion is 1 IES Abroad credit for every 2 ECTS credits.
 You register for 15-19 IES Abroad credits.

-You can view the available modules list here: DCU Module List - Spring 2016
+You can view a sample list of available modules here: DCU Module List: 2016-2017

 Most modules are linked to more complete course information online.
 Lab courses are not available to visiting students, including IES Abroad students.
 Course codes are as follows: